 Solar Panel Lifespan

 Renewable energy can make a great investment when done properly.
 Although complicated at times, going solar saves you a lot of money considering a panel’s long lifespan.
 When you hire a solar professional, you get all of the benefits without undergoing the necessary training and certificates.
-If you would like to learn more about how solar works, attend our solar installation workshop every Friday, or simply give us a call at (210) 401-9030 to schedule a solar evaluation for your property.
+If you would like to learn more about how solar works, simply give us a call at (210) 401-9030 to schedule a solar evaluation for your property.